About the Mundowy Lane raising project

 - less servicing and maintenance of the road and road verges.

-The department’s Water Group will lead the delivery of the project with the involvement of local council staff.
+The department’s Water Group is leading the delivery of the project with the involvement of Wagga Wagga City Council.

 Stakeholder and community engagement